Arc of Infinity: Home media

 Arc of Infinity was released on VHS in March 1994.
 A double-pack DVD featuring both Time-Flight and Arc of Infinity was released on 6 August 2007.
 This serial was also released as part of the Doctor Who DVD Files in Issue 108 on 20 February 2013.
+In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who - The Collection Box Set.